hunteroatway/goblin-shell/README.md

 Make sure to configure your desired host and port information in the config.ini file located in the config directory of the repository.

 ## Usage
 Run the shell by executing the following on your terminal.
-(Note: chmod can also be used to add execution permissions on the shell.py file)
+(Note: chmod can also be used to add execution permissions on the shell.c file)

 ```
 ./goblin-shell